jay-shenoy/LBM_everywhere/README.md

 ## Things to do (May be by 2024 it will be ready)
 Added is 3D diffusion solver which can be used as base to do any 3D simulation using LBM , it uses D3Q15 lattice model.

-Add all other solvers be it ETHD , osmotic flows , aeroacoustics , power law fluids , LES
+Add all other solvers be it ETHD , osmotic flows , aeroacoustics , power law fluids , LES for RBC.